 Another unintended consequence of increased border fortification in urban areas has been the growth of an increasingly sophisticated “coyote” system of human smuggling, as migrants now typically must pay a smuggler $1500 to $3000 to help them cross.

 The stories of the 11.8 million people who live in the border region and the hundreds of thousands who pass through or come to settle there each year often go unheard.
 Voices From the Border is a video-based multimedia web project, directed by Professors Carolyn Brown and Larry Engel, of the School of Communication.
-It starts by profiling the Arizona border town of Naco, with video interviews and still pictures to create a multimedia archive of oral histories, giving voice to the individuals from the border region.
-Subsequent phases of the project would expand to profile Nogales, Arizona and Mexico and other border cities in Arizona, California, New Mexico, and Texas.
+It profiles the Arizona border town of Naco, with video interviews and still pictures to create a multimedia archive of oral histories, giving voice to the individuals from the border region.

 The goal of this project is to reveal and document, in depth, what life is like for those living on the border, through ethnographic immersion and observation, and journalistic reporting.
 By telling these stories intimately and honestly, we can, in turn, provide a unique perspective on the issues surrounding the immigration debate and the communities that are most impacted by immigration policy.